gctools-outilsgc/Kubernetes-config/prod/message/README.md

-Note: RocketChat itself doesn't seem to fully support replication, should be kept at replicas=1 to avoid problems.
+Note: RocketChat replication doesn't seem to work well for users behind proxies, should be kept at replicas=1 to avoid problems.